lsu-ddem/pathways-site/content/1_IntroToCoding/3_ReuseItWithModularCode/_index.en.md

 While completing these lessons, be sure to check out additional examples and extended readings in the **Resources** section to build a stronger understanding of these concepts.

+At the end of this unit, we will build our first game!

 ---